Calebfeliciano/Employee-tracking/Readme.md

 To install and set up the application locally, follow these steps:

-open an integrated terminal on the Employee_tracker folder
+open an integrated terminal on the Employee-tracking folder

 ```bash
 npm i